 The Applicant Guide: Applications for addition of undersown crops to product labels

-It is recognised however that many herbicide, growth regulator, fungicide and insecticide treatments do not have label recommendations for use on undersown crops, so use of pesticides on a cereal crop undersown with grass/clover technically breaches the conditions of authorisation.
-This may have an impact on single farm payments.
+It is recognised however that many herbicide, growth regulator, fungicide and insecticide products do not have label recommendations for use on undersown crops, so use of pesticides on a cereal crop undersown with grass/clover technically breaches the conditions of authorisation.

-To regularise the position, and in recognition of this common agricultural practice, we would like to encourage authorisation holders to add undersown crops to their product labels, by submitting an application for authorisation.
+To regularise the position, and in recognition of this common agricultural practice, we encourage authorisation holders to add undersown crops to their product labels, by applying for authorisation.

 How to apply – for insecticides and fungicides

-For insecticides and fungicides, applications for the addition of undersown crops of grass and/or clover to products already authorised for use on cereals may be made via the admin. route.
+For insecticides and fungicides, applications for the addition of undersown crops of grass and/or clover to products already authorised for use on cereals may be made via the admin stream.
 The application would not require revised draft labels, but should include the following information:

-- Details of product name, Ministerially Authorised Pesticide Product (MAPP) number, active ingredient(s) and type of product (ie fungicide, insecticide) on the appropriate application form.
+- Details of product name, Ministerially Authorised Pesticide Product (MAPP) number, active ingredient(s) and type of product (such as fungicide or herbicide, insecticide) on the appropriate application form

-- A statement relating to consumer safety (see section below)
+- evidence relating to consumer safety (see section below)

-- A statement relating to undersown crop safety (see section below)
+- evidence of undersown crop safety (see section below)

-The applicant must provide a statement that they have evidence to demonstrate that there will be no increased risk to consumers from the addition of under sown crops to the label, for the listed products applied as foliar treatments to cereals.
+The applicant must provide evidence to demonstrate that there will be no increased risk to consumers from the addition of undersown crops to the label, for the listed products applied as foliar treatments to cereals.
 This evidence could be based on the authorised use on the cereal crop, the known properties and behaviour of the active substance or a simple risk assessment.

-The applicant must provide a statement that they have considered the crop safety profile of the product and that it would not be expected to cause crop damage to the under-sown ley.
+The applicant must provide evidence that they have considered the crop safety profile of the product and that it would not be expected to cause crop damage to the undersown ley.